Payment and Billing

 - Outings: We may visit museums or coffee shops, swim at a pool, pick berries or pumpkins, ride ferries, bike or hike.
 Costs vary based on event length and ticket price.
 (All outings have a base cost; some outings have an additional ticket price, and others don’t).

 - See our classes and outings page for descriptions and prices.

 - Our classes and other activities are open to people who have finished our intake process.

 Payment and Scholarships

-Tuition for all classes is due on the first day of the quarter.
-If you enroll in the middle of a quarter, payment is due before your first class.
+Tuition for classes is due on the first day of the quarter.
+If you enroll after the quarter starts, payment is due before your first class.
 We accept payment by:

 - Credit card

 When you register for classes, we will ask you to choose a payment method and provide payment details.
 If you register online, you will put this information into the iClass registration system that we use.

 We offer scholarships to families with financial need who could benefit from our classes and programs.